-A drug cocktail comprising metformin and syrosingopine was shown in the new study to be potentially useful for killing off cancer cells.
+A drug cocktail comprising metformin and syrosingopine was shown to be potentially useful for killing off cancer cells.

-The investigation, which was apparently aimed at advancing earlier findings, is a result of collaboration between Biozentrum and Basilea Pharmaceutica International Ltd.
+The investigation is a result of a collaboration between Biozentrum and Basilea Pharmaceutica International Ltd.

 Metformin as a potential cancer treatment

 This was not the first study to hint at the potential of metformin for dealing with cancer cells.
-The popular type 2 diabetes medication had been shown in earlier research as being possibly useful for battling tumors in the body.
+The popular type 2 diabetes medication had been shown in earlier research as being possibly useful for battling cancer.

-Researchers at University of Basel’s Biozentrum had found in a previous study that metformin can kill cancer cells when combined with a medication for treating blood pressure issues.
+Researchers at the University of Basel’s Biozentrum had found in a previous study that metformin can kill cancer cells when combined with a medication used for the treatment of blood pressure.

-The study published recently aimed to find out how this was possible – the mechanism behind the observed effect.
+The study published recently aimed to find out how this is possible.

 Starving cancer cells

-They found that these medications combined to deprive cancer cells of needed energy, causing them to die.
-The drugs inhibited the regeneration of NAD+, a molecule cancer cells depend on for constant supply of energy they need to grow and multiply rapidly.
+They found out that these medications inhibited the regeneration of NAD+, on which cancer cells depend on for the constant supply of energy to grow and multiply rapidly.

 These medications basically blocked the cellular pathways that are used for regenerating NAD+.